 3. How Do PRP and Peptides Work Together?

 Both of these treatments rejuvenate cells in the follicles and scalp, and by combining them you get extra effectiveness.
-Not only is the PRP working to rebuild cells, but the peptides are signaling to your body to build stronger tissues in the area, blocking negative hormonal effects, and activating stem cells to increase the amount of time that hair follicles stay in their active growing phase.
+Not only is the PRP working to rebuild cells, but the peptides are signaling to your body to build stronger tissues in the area, blocking negative hormonal effects, and activating cells to increase the amount of time that hair follicles stay in their active growing phase.

 4. Where Does the PRP Come From?